 Particle Removed from Eye (Corneal Foreign Body)

 A particle got into your eye and stuck to the clear part in the front of the eye (cornea).
-Your healthcare provider has removed this particle.
-This particle often scratches the cornea (corneal abrasion).
-The cornea is very sensitive and may still hurt for another 1 to 2 days while it heals.
+Your healthcare provider has removed it. e Particles like this often scratch the cornea (corneal abrasion).
+The cornea is very sensitive.
+It may still hurt for another 1 to 2 days while it heals.

-Your healthcare provider may have put an eye patch on your eye.
+Your provider may have put an eye patch on your eye.
 This may help the healing process.
 But you also may not receive an eye patch.
-For several types of injuries to the cornea, they are not recommended.
+For several types of injuries to the cornea, they are not advised.

 You may wear sunglasses to help reduce symptoms while the eye is healing, unless advised otherwise by your healthcare provider.